 - Facilitate channel training including competitive threats and related industry news

 How you implement the product management triad depends on your organization and the skills of your team.
-Also consider having a role for your base technology or architecture for issues that span product lines.
+For example, consider having a role for your base technology or architecture to identify issues that span product lines.
 The “architecture” product manager can own acquisitions, third-party partnerships, and common tools needed across all product lines.

-Take inventory of the skills of each of the product managers.
-Create an organization chart of one triad per product line with no names assigned.
+Start by taking inventory of the skills of each of the product managers.
+Next, create an organization chart of one triad per product line with no names assigned.
 Now try to move the business-oriented staff (usually your senior product managers) to the PLM positions, development-oriented product managers to TPM and sales-oriented ones to PMM.
 The remaining holes in your organization chart represent your new hiring profiles.